 Just recently this number of happy customers served broke through the 30,000 mark.

-No-one wants to see Energy Poverty affect their family.
-That’s why it’s important to compare your electricity and gas.
+Finally, no-one wants to see Energy Poverty affect their family.
+That's why it's important to compare your electricity and gas.

 We can sort your power, gas and even solar needs in less than fifteen minutes, our number is 1300 232 848.